 On the flip side, grass-fed/finished cows, who are fed their preferred diet their entire lives, are high in anti-inflammatory omega 3s and slimming fats like CLA (Conjegated linoleic acid).
 A much happier choice for both the cows and our body :)

 I hope this list gives you a few ideas and a place to start.
 If it caused any stress, I'm sorry.
 That wasn't my intention.
 If you're feeling stressed, I encourage you to step back and focus on just adding healthy foods to your diet.
-Do that first, ignore everything in this article for now :)
+Do that first and ignore everything in this article for now :)